cyberark/conjur/apidocs/src/show_role.md

 ## Show Role [/roles/{account}/{kind}/{identifier}]

-### Retrieve a record pertaining to a role [GET]
+### Show one role [GET]

-The response for this method is similar to what you get when creating the role, but it **does not include the role's API key**.
+The response for this method is a JSON document describing a single role.

 If a role A is granted to a role B, then role A is said to have role B as a member.
 These relationships are described in the "members"